phucnh1993/dev-tool/README.md

 ### Language Manager
 - Created on: 03-2021
 - This is my tool for future applications.
 I want to speed up my coding.

+### Camunda
+- Created on: 04-2021
+- I reseach camunda for my flow.

+### Java RestFul API
+- Created on" 04-2021
+- I use this for write API.

 ## Reference Document
 - [EF6 with Sqlite](https://damienbod.com/2013/11/18/using-sqlite-with-entity-framework-6-and-the-repository-pattern)